-Turkmen only started to appear in writing at the beginning of the 20th century, when it was written with the Arabic script.
+Turkmen started to appear in writing at the beginning of the 20th century, when it was written with the Arabic script.
 Between 1928 and 1940 it was written with the Latin alphabet, and from 1940 it was written with the Cyrillic alphabet.
 Since Turkmenistan declared independence in 1991, Turkmen has been written with a version of the Latin alphabet based on Turkish.

 Хемме адамлар өз мертебеси ве хукуклары бюнча дең ягдайда дүнйә инйәрлер. Олара аң хем выждан берлендир ве олар бир-бирлери билен доганлык рухундакы гарайышда болмалыдырлар.